RPA is convenient, fast and simple…

 Any workflow you create, automate and manage in airSlate is called a Flow.
 Flows combine document and form templates with Bots configured to automate different actions under the conditions you set.

 Anytime you send out a Flow to be completed, a new copy is automatically generated.
-This copy of the initial Flow is called a Document Slate.
-Templates in a Slate can be edited, annotated and filled out without the need to change the initial Flow setup.
-All incoming Slates you receive from your business partners are always attached to the original Flow under the name of the person who completed the Slate.
+You can create a reusable Template based off of the Flow you’ve created.
+Flow Templates in your Workspace can be edited, annotated and filled out without the need to change the initial Flow setup.
+All incoming Flows you receive from your business partners are always attached to the name of the person who completed the Flow.
 Meaning everything remains clear and transparent.

 You can optimize any workflow using automation or integration Bots.
 No coding skills required.
 Bots automatically perform specific actions on pre-set triggers and conditions configured during the Flow setup.

-When someone makes changes to a Document Slate, they create a new Revision.
+When someone makes changes to a Flow, they create a new Revision.

 No more confusion about who did what, or lost changes.
-Track all the edits in automatically saved versions of a Document Slate (revisions).
+Track all the edits in automatically saved versions of a Flow (revisions).

-In addition to Document Slate revisions track all the changes made by admins, team members and business partners in real-time via the audit log.
+In addition to Flow revisions, you can track all the changes made by admins, team members and business partners in real-time via the audit log.

 The whole automation process can be reduced to just 7 simple steps:

 Step 1.
 Create a new Flow.
-Either create a brand new Flow from scratch or browse the Flow Library of around 50 pre-built Flows and choose the one that matches your case exactly.
+Either create a brand new Flow from scratch or browse industry-specific Flow Templates and choose the one that matches your case exactly.

 Step 2.
 Set up your Flow.
 Add the documents and forms involved in your process.
 Feel free to create, upload, or generate documents from scratch using the built-in editor.
 Add a payment or authorization form, request an attachment, or create a form, survey, or even a questionnaire.